-Analysis of the project's environmental and community effects are included in a Final Environmental Impact Statement.
+Analysis of the project's environmental and community effects will be included in a Final Environmental Impact Statement.

 What if a property owner doesn't want to sell, or the owner and state can't agree on a purchase price?